 Majesty of the Seas Entertainment & Activities

-A typical day on Majesty kicks off with stretches and "fab abs" in the Fitness Center, followed by daily trivia and sudoku in the Book Corner (Deck 7).
-Other activities offered throughout the day include trivia in the Schooner Bar, beanbag toss tournaments, giant Jenga, poolside dancing, wine tasting, bingo (with cash prizes), dance classes, poolside movies (on a giant film screen), volleyball tournaments and even a world's strongest man contest.
+Activities offered throughout the day might include trivia in the Schooner Bar, beanbag toss tournaments, giant Jenga, poolside dancing, wine tasting, bingo (with cash prizes), dance classes, poolside movies (on a giant film screen), volleyball tournaments and a "world's strongest man" contest.

-You'll find lots of live music around the ship from the numerous talented musicians, including in the main atrium (Centrum), on the main pool deck and in all the inside bars.
+You'll find lots of live music around the ship, including in the main atrium (Centrum), on the main pool deck and in all the inside bars.
 There is also nightly karaoke -- either in Spectrum or in the main atrium -- with a live band, after dinner.

-There is a pool party on day two of the cruise, which starts at 11 p.m. and goes on till very late.
+There is a pool party once per sailing, which starts at 11 p.m. and goes on till very late.

 Majesty of the Seas Bars and Lounges

 Spectrum (Deck 8): Spectrum is as close to a club as Majesty gets, with a large dance floor, DJs at one end, a bar at the other and plenty of seating all round -- not that you'll be sitting.
-Exuberant CD Marc "Bing Bong" Walker hosted the party night on our cruise, frantically urging everyone -- young and old -- to get on the dance floor.
-The space is bathed in pink neon lights and has a major sound system and a live band on most nights.
-Themed nights (such as 1980s music or disco) blended into other activities in the area, including singles meet-ups, nightly game shows and karaoke.
+Theme nights (such as 1980s music or disco) blend into other activities in the area, including singles meet-ups, nightly game shows and karaoke.

-Viking Crown Lounge (Deck 14): A staple on Royal Caribbean ships, this one looks a bit outdated but guarantees a great bird's-eye view of the pool deck and surrounding sea.
-The lounge is closed occasionally because of private events, but, even when it's open, it's one of the quietest places on the ship making it a great spot if you're looking to get away from the craziness on the pool deck or in Spectrum.
+Viking Crown Lounge (Deck 14): A staple on Royal Caribbean ships, this somewhat outdated lounge guarantees a great bird's-eye view of the pool deck and surrounding sea.
+It's sometimes closed for private events but when it's open, it's one of the quietest places on the ship, making it a great spot if you're looking to get away from the crowd.

 Majesty of the Seas Services